sudarshan2401/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to view the list of classes
+1. User requests to view the list of classes.
-2. EduTrack shows a list of classes
+2. EduTrack shows a list of classes.
-3. User requests to delete a specific class in the list
+3. User requests to delete a specific class in the list.
-4. EduTrack deletes the class
+4. EduTrack deletes the class.
-5. EduTrack informs the user that the class is successfully deleted
+   5. EduTrack informs the user that the class is successfully deleted.

        Use case ends.

 **Extensions**